What is Distressed Debt Investing?

 Distressed Debt Fund: Investment Criteria

 Consistent performance in distressed investing requires not only being able to identify market mispricings but also being able to recognize when the market price is valid.

-Distressed investing may have high returns, but they are also high-risk.
+Distressed investing may have high returns, but they also carry high risk, as most intuitively understand.

-Strict diligence into the financial distress catalyst, credit metrics, and gauging the feasibility of a turnaround based on secular knowledge can each help mitigate some of the risks in distressed investing.
+Strict diligence into the financial distress catalyst, credit metrics, and gauging the feasibility of a turnaround based on secular knowledge can help mitigate some of the risks in distressed investing.

 Common examples of distressed investing diligence questions are listed below: